edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 The limitations of the *Local Secondary Index* are that they MUST be defined when the table is created and cannot be deleted afterwards so you have to plan ahead to use them.
 There is also a size limit per *partition key* of 10 GB so you can't store too much data under one key.
 A *Local Secondary Index* is updated when the main table is, and consumes any throughput or provisioning limits you have set on that table.
 You can set a local secondary index to be eventually or strongly consistent.

-The other kind of index you can create is a [Global Secondary Index.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html) You can define these at any point after you have created a table and they act in most ways like a copy of the table with a different set of keys.
+The other kind of index you can create is a [Global Secondary Index.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html) They act in most ways like a copy of the original table with a different set of keys.
 They are charged and provisioned seperately to the original table.
 You are also allowed 5 of these per table.
 They always include the Parition Key from the original table as this is how they link back to the original record(s):

 <br>